mrsilver76/retrobat-runner/README.md

 ## Download

-1. Get the latest version from https://github.com/mrsilver76/retrobat-runner/releases.
+* Get the latest version from [here](https://github.com/mrsilver76/retrobat-runner/releases).
-2. Decompress the file by double-clicking on the zip file.
-3. Launch the program by double-clicking on the exe file.
+* If you have no interest in editing the code then you should just pick the file called `RetroBat_Runner.exe`.

 ## Running RetroBat Runner